Using data to drive a region

 • Increased applications to the Scottsdale Police Department through a low-cost evaluation.
 Overall application rates more than doubled, compared to the control group.
 Among people of color, the application rate more than tripled.

 • Expanded the number of people who signed up to receive utility bills paperlessly by including an insert in residents’ monthly bill.
 People receiving an insert were 56% more likely to go paperless, saving around $6 per person who signed up.
 If brought to scale, this tactic could save nearly $200,000, which is the equivalent of 200 Scottsdale residents’ utility bills for one year.

 In addition, Scottsdale took the lead in building a regional approach to data, spreading the tools it acquired to neighboring cities by hosting a series of workshops and trainings featuring WWC partners and staff from across the Valley.

 With this work, Scottsdale has made significant strides toward using data and evidence to deliver improved results for its residents, and the residents of the region.
 The City should continue to build on this work by expanding efforts to make its open data program as internally useful and relevant as possible, incorporating it into the City’s data and performance strategy, and focusing it on the strategic goals of the City.
-The City ought to build on its work using low-cost evaluations by ensuring all departments can avail themselves of the tool, making behavioral insights a permanent fixture of city governance.
+The City should continue its work using low-cost evaluations by ensuring all departments can avail themselves of the tool, making behavioral insights a permanent fixture of city governance.